ali-vilab/FlashFace/readme.md

 ### 🔥 [**Project Page**](https://jshilong.github.io/flashface-page/)  🔥

-###  [🔥Unofficial Online Demo🔥](https://replicate.com/zsxkib/flash-face)（please use the following parameters instead of the default parameters in this demo）
+###  [🔥Unofficial Online Demo🔥](https://replicate.com/zsxkib/flash-face)（please use the following hyper-parameters instead of the default hyper-parameters of this demo to obtain stable ID Fidelity）

 ### Recommended hyper-parameters to obtain stable ID Fidelity
 ```